hugginsio/talosctx/README.md

 $> talosctx hyper
 Switched to context "hyper".

-# switch to the previous conttxt
+# switch to the previous context
 $> talosctx -
 Switched to context "i-love-fzf".
 ```